 Conduct quarterly follow-up for a period of one year with residents who have completed the program.

-Bachelor’s degree in Addictions Studies, Psychology or Social Work and CADC certification required.
+Master’s degree in Social Work and CADC required; LCSW/LCPC preferred.

-Ability to interact effectively and in a supportive manner with persons of all backgrounds.
+Ability to interact effectively and in a supportive manner with persons of diverse cultural, socioeconomic, and ethnic backgrounds.